Python gmxapi exception hierarchy

 or uncaught stdlib exceptions. gmxapi._gmxapi.Exception derives from

-#5 Updated by Eric Irrgang about 1 month ago
+#5 Updated by Eric Irrgang 2 months ago

 - Subject changed from Python bindings for gmxapi exceptions to Python gmxapi exception hierarchy